Amethyst (Steven Universe)

-Amethyst is a fictional character from the animated television series Steven Universe, created by Rebecca Sugar.
+Amethyst is a fictional character from the American animated television series Steven Universe, created by Rebecca Sugar.
 She is voiced by Michaela Dietz.

-Based on the gemstone amethyst, she is a Gem, a fictional alien being that exists as a magical gemstone projecting a holographic body, and one of the four "Crystal Gems", a group of Gems who defend Earth.
+Based on the gemstone amethyst, she is a Gem, a fictional alien being that exists as a magical gemstone projecting a holographic body, and one of the four "Crystal Gems," a group of Gems who defend Earth.
 Her story arcs throughout the series mostly focus on overcoming her low self-esteem, mostly caused by her feeling inferior to other Gems.

 Development and casting

 Amethyst is voiced by Michaela Dietz.

 The visual designs of the Crystal Gems are based on simple shapes to match their personalities, as inspired by the Bauhaus theory of design: Amethyst is based on a sphere, while Garnet is a square and Pearl is a cone.
 Amethyst's look was redesigned between the pilot episode of Steven Universe and the first regular episode.

 In a July 2014 interview, Dietz said she was excited to have a panel on the show, to see "the fans of the show and hear their thoughts," and praised the show's cast and crew.
-In August 2014 interview, she noted that Amethyst was her "first experience voicing a cartoon character" and said that she was "having such a blast" voicing Amethyst.
+In an August 2014 interview, she noted that Amethyst was her "first experience voicing a cartoon character" and said that she was "having such a blast" voicing Amethyst.

 Sugar said, in a 2014 AmA that Amethyst's room in the Crystal Temple is closest to her "actual lifestyle."
 In the same AmA, Sugar also stated that Amethyst's dance style is "freeform," a mix of club dancing and dancehall styles, saying the show's crew is "pretty loose with it" and that Amethyst does "whatever feels right."

-In a January 2016 interview with the show's composers, Aivi Tran and Steven "Surrashu" Velema, the latter who did music for Amethyst, it was noted that the instruments she plays are a representation of her personality, like other Gems in the series.
-As such, she is shown with "loose and wild" drums, [x] while Amethyst was represented in the show's music as an "eclectic drum kit, with electric bass and some...synths" and that when she fused with Pearl becoming Opal, both characters are "distinguishable in the music."
+In a January 2016 interview with the show's composers, Aivi Tran and Steven "Surrashu" Velema, the latter of whom did music for Amethyst, it was noted that the instruments she plays are a representation of her personality, like other Gems in the series.
+As such, she is shown with "loose and wild" drums, while Amethyst was represented in the show's music as an "eclectic drum kit, with electric bass and some...synths," and when she fused with Pearl, becoming Opal, both characters are "distinguishable in the music."
 Reviewer Caroline Framke also described Amethyst's drums as "spastic."